Overview: what is Seren?

-Seren is dedicated to helping Wales’ brightest students achieve their full academic potential and support their education pathway into leading universities in Wales, the UK, and overseas.
+Seren is a Welsh Government initiative dedicated to helping Wales’ brightest learners achieve their full academic potential and support their education pathway into leading universities in Wales, the UK, and overseas.

-The Seren programme is available to all Year 12 and 13 students from state schools and further education colleges across Wales, regardless of their economic background, personal situation, or location.
+The Seren programme is available to year 8 to 13 learners from state schools and further education colleges across Wales, regardless of their economic background, personal situation, or location.

 e-Seren announcement: Kirsty Williams, Minister for Education

 Divided into 12 regional hubs across Wales, the Seren programme spans the length and breadth of Wales.
 Each Seren hub invites the brightest students from Welsh state schools and further education colleges to join the programme at the start of each academic year.
 Selection is based on outstanding GCSE results.

 Hubs are led by a dedicated Seren coordinator who designs and organises a calendar of events.
 There are also cross-hub events that allow students to attend an even wider range of activities.

 - Regional hubs: contact details for schools, parents and carers pdf 1023 Kb This file may not be accessible.
 If you need a more accessible version of this document please email email@example.com.
 Please tell us the format you need.
 If you use assistive technology please tell us what this is

 Resources for Seren Academy Learners in Year 12 and 13 have been prioritised, but support for Seren Foundation learners from Years 8 through to 11 will follow over the summer term.